-In a medium pot cook white rice per package directions.
+In a medium pot, cook the white rice according to the package directions.

-Once the sauce is boiling, slowly whisk in cornstarch.
+Once the sauce is boiling, slowly whisk in the cornstarch mixture.
 Turn heat to low and let simmer while you prepare the cauliflower.
 Stir occasionally.

-In a large skillet over medium heat vegetable oil until it is about 2 inches deep.
-Turn heat to medium and let sit until the temperature reaches 350 degrees.
-It’s important that you test the temperature with a meat thermometer.
-If it’s too hot it will burn the exterior of the cauliflower.
+In a large skillet over medium, heat vegetable oil until it is about 2 inches deep.
+Turn heat to medium and let sit until the temperature reaches 350°F. It’s important that you test the temperature with a meat thermometer.
+If it’s too hot, it will burn the exterior of the cauliflower.

-Work in batches to cook the cauliflower in the following order.
-Take the 1 inch cauliflower pieces and dip them in the flour mixture.
+Work in batches to cook the cauliflower in the following order: Take the 1-inch cauliflower pieces and dip them in the flour mixture.
 Then dip them in the buttermilk.
 Then dip them back in the flour mixture.
-Tap excess flour off of the cauliflower pieces and add to the hot 350 degree oil.
+Tap the excess flour off of the cauliflower pieces and add to the hot oil.

-Cook cauliflower on both sides for 5-7 minutes, or until the internal temperature is at least 165 degrees when tested with a meat thermometer.
-Remove cauliflower from hot oil and place on a paper towel lined plate.
+Cook the cauliflower on both sides for 5 to 7 minutes.
+Remove the cauliflower from the oil and place it on a paper towel-lined plate.

 Serve over white rice and garnish with green onions and toasted sesame seeds.